preetisharma12/preetisharma12/README.md

 ## About Me

-I'm an MSc IT student working on data-driven and machine-learning projects, including object detection and tracking, and LLM-assisted optimization tooling.
+I'm working on data-driven and machine-learning projects, including object detection and tracking, and LLM-assisted optimization tooling.

 ## Languages & Tools